Junior partner in Polish coalition warns of early election after animal rights rift

 “Elections that are a gift for (the liberal, main opposition) Civic Platform...,” he added.

-At stake is not only the stability of the government, but also the direction Poland will take in its relations with the European Union.
+At stake is not only the stability of the government, but also the direction Poland will take in its relations with the EU.

 Ziobro’s ultra-conservative United Poland favours a more combative stance on issues such as judicial reforms and gay rights than more moderate figures in PiS centred around Prime Minister Mateusz Morawiecki.

-Proposed by PiS party leader and well-known cat lover Jaroslaw Kaczynski, the package of animal rights laws passed early on Friday thanks to opposition support, while most United Poland lawmakers opposed it and Accord largely abstained.
+Proposed by PiS party leader and cat lover Jaroslaw Kaczynski, the package of animal rights laws passed on Friday thanks to opposition support.
+Most United Poland lawmakers opposed it and Accord largely abstained.

-PiS deputy spokesman Radoslaw Fogiel said the problems in the ruling camp went deeper than current policy differences.
+Accord said a statement late on Friday that while it felt some elements of the bill went too far and did not protect farmers’ interests sufficiently, it was prepared to take part in further work on it.

-“A coalition can work when all the entities that make it up have a common goal, when they agree to act together and go in the same direction,” he said.
+PiS deputy spokesman Radoslaw Fogiel said problems went deeper than current policy differences and all entities in a coalition need to “go in the same direction.”

 Our Standards: The Thomson Reuters Trust Principles.